Disability Insurance Elimination Period

 The most common elimination period is 90 days.

-Short Term Disability vs. Long Term Disability Elimination Periods
+Short-Term Disability vs. Long-Term Disability Elimination Periods

-Elimination periods vary depending on whether you seek short term disability or long term disability coverage.
+Elimination periods vary depending on whether you seek short-term disability or long-term disability coverage.

-Short term disability insurance policies have shorter elimination periods.
+Short-term disability insurance policies have shorter elimination periods.
 Most policies have a waiting period of 0-90 days once you’ve qualified and proven that you are eligible to receive disability benefits.
 To do so, you’ll need to meet the “definition of disability” as specified in your policy.

-Long term disability insurance policies usually have longer elimination periods.
+Long-term disability insurance policies usually have longer elimination periods.
 In some cases, they can be as long as two years.
 In addition, most policies stipulate that the policyholder has to be disabled every day of the period to qualify.

 When deciding which type of disability policy to obtain, you’ll need to weigh your options to determine which one is right for you.

-Elimination periods for long term disability insurance can be as long as 720 days.
-But such policies have benefit periods of five years, ten years, or even the remainder of your entire life.
+However, such policies have benefit periods of five years, ten years, or even the remainder of your entire life.

 See also: How Long-Term Disability Insurance Can Protect Visa and Green Card Holders